Skip to main content

 The ASI Ad Impressions Study proves what Cubic Promote has seen for years: tangible, useful products drive long-term brand engagement.

-Whether you’re giving away branded pens at a Sydney expo, drink bottles on the Gold Coast, or custom tote bags for a Melbourne charity, the formula for impact is the same — give people something they’ll actually use.
+Whether you’re handing out branded pens at a Sydney expo, drink bottles on the Gold Coast, or custom tote bags for a Melbourne charity, the key is the same: give people something they will actually use.

 And while the ASI data comes from the U.S., the trends are universal.

-In Australia, the love for functional, quality, and eco-friendly branded items is just as strong — if not stronger.
+In Australia, people value functional, high-quality, and eco-friendly branded items just as much, if not more.

-So, yes — promotional products still work, and they’re not slowing down anytime soon.
+So yes, promotional products still work, and their popularity is not fading anytime soon.

 Man wearing a tan blazer over a striped shirt